hugomalopes/DressItUp3/android/README.md

-DressItUp3 - Web Application
+DressItUp3 - Android Application
 ==========

-This directory contains the DressItUp android and database project.
+This directory contains the DressItUp android and database projects.